-There are a variety of ways to increase revenue by focusing on your existing customer base.
-Work to accommodate them in every possible way and your customers will keep coming back, possibly paying more for new services.
-Here are a few ways to increase revenue at your laundromat.
+There are a variety of ways to increase revenue while focusing on your existing customer base.
+Work to accommodate your customers in every possible way, and they will keep coming back—and may even pay more for new services.
+Here are a few ways to increase revenue and add value to your laundromat.

-Branch out.
-Consider working with outside groups, local businesses or sports teams to help them with their laundry.
-Set up a discount for large orders of uniforms or do private washings for those who don’t have the time.
+Consider approaching outside groups, local businesses, or sports teams for help with their laundry.
+Set up a discount for large orders of uniforms, or do private washings for those who don’t have the time.
 Business-to-business client work is a very common and smart way to increase the revenue of your existing business.